LX0-103 · Question #96

 - Ecat /proc/filesystems

-Both mount (run without arguments) and cat /proc/self/mounts display the list of all currently mounted filesystems on a Linux system.
+Both `mount` (run without arguments) and `cat /proc/self/mounts` display the list of all currently mounted filesystems on a Linux system.

-lsmountsis not a standard Linux command and is not present in mainstream distributions. - E. /proc/filesystems lists filesystem types the running kernel supports or has loaded as modules, not the filesystems that are currently mounted.
+/proc/filesystems lists filesystem types the running kernel supports or has loaded as modules, not the filesystems that are currently mounted.

-Concept tested.
-Commands to display currently mounted filesystems
+Concept tested: Commands to display currently mounted filesystems

-Reference. https://man7.org/linux/man-pages/man8/mount.8.html
+Source: https://man7.org/linux/man-pages/man8/mount.8.html

 Topics